johanaarstein/dotlottie-player/README.md

 ### ReactJS

-1. Import the player and use it like this:
+1. Import the player and use it:

 ```javascript
 import '@johanaarstein/dotlottie-player'